 Schedule 3 streamlines the application and registration process.
 It removes the option to publish a design without registering it.

-You will be able to file a request for registration with the design application or during the 6-month period after it’s lodged.
+You are able to file a request for registration with the design application or during the 6-month period after it’s lodged.
 If a request is not made during this time, the design will automatically proceed to registration.

 If you do not want to register the design, you must request withdrawal of the application within the 6-month period.

-The following diagram sets out how the new application and registration process will work:
+The following diagram sets out how the new application and registration process works.